arckiCriss/flamin-hot-cheetos/README.md

    - this was a little fun project I worked on with others from time to time, too lazy to update it so now I've made it open-source
    - please credit the project developer(s) if you decide to use our code
+   - please do not use on FACEIT or other leagues, it will not work

 credits: